How to prepare for heatwaves this summer

 Make sure the fridge is fully stocked with small light meals.
 Cold fruit juices and even icy poles are a great option to keep energy levels up on hot days.

 It sounds obvious, but hydration is key.
 That means reducing caffeine and alcoholic drinks, and increasing water intake of small amounts at regular intervals.
 You can also keep your temperature down by taking regular cool showers and dressing in light weight cotton.

 5. Check in.
 Check in.
 Check in.

-Whether it’s a neighbour, a carer or a family member, make sure to check in regularly on loved ones during hot days over 35 degrees.
-You can look for signs of heat stress by monitoring for muscle cramps, confusion, headaches, decreased appetite and/or hot dry skin.
+Whether it’s a neighbour, a carer or yourself, make sure to check in regularly on loved ones during days over 35 degrees.
+You can look for signs of heat stress by monitoring for muscle cramps, confusion and headaches, decreased appetite or hot, dry skin.

 If you are experiencing severe symptoms please seek urgent medical support calling 000.
 You can also monitor updates on Heatwave Services in Australia available at the Bureau of Meteorology.

-Further information on caring for elderly during temperature spikes is available at Department of Health.
+Further information on caring for elderly during temperature spikes available at Department of Health.